Kenneth Rooks: 2024: Olympic silver medalist

 At the Olympic Games, Rooks' first, he made it into the final of the 3000 m steeplechase and won the silver medal in a new personal best time of 8:06.41.
 Rooks stayed back for much of the race, but after gradually moving up on the pack, he surged to the lead in the bell lap.
 During the final jump on the back straightaway, world record holder Lamecha Girma fell, causing several other athletes to stumble.
 In the final curve, after the last water jump, Rooks was passed by defending Olympic champion Soufiane El Bakkali of Morocco, while Kenyan Abraham Kibiwot caught up to Rooks at the final jump.
 However, Rooks kicked, and he edged Kibiwot at the finish line to earn the silver medal while improving his personal best by nine seconds.

 2025

 He won his third consecutive national title at the 2025 USA Outdoor Track and Field Championships in Eugene with a time of 8:26.58.
+He won the bronze medal in the 3000m steeplechase at the 2025 NACAC Championships in Freeport, Bahamas, finishing behind his compatriot Daniel Michalski and Aaron Ahl of Canada.
 In September 2025, he competed in the 3000 metres steeplechase at the 2025 World Championships in Tokyo, Japan.